FDio/vpp/docs/gettingstarted/developers/fib20/mplsfib.rst

 In the API this action is called a ‘bind’.
 The router receiving the MPLS encapsulated packets needs to be programmed with actions associated which each label value – this is the role of the MPLS FIB.
-The MPLS FIB Is a table, whose key is the MPLS label value and end-of-stack (EOS) bit, which stores the action to perform on packets with matching encapsulation.
+The MPLS FIB is a table, whose key is the MPLS label value and end-of-stack (EOS) bit, which stores the action to perform on packets with matching encapsulation.
 Currently supported actions are: